joiellantero/flipper/macos/badUSB/keychain_stealer/README.md

 # Keychain Stealer

 **Process**
-  1. Opens a terminal and disabled shell history
+  1. Opens a terminal and disables the shell history
   2. Locates the encrypted keychain file
   3. Send the files to the threat actor's Telegram